munikumare/CacheChanges/ReadMe.txt

 Rename src-UAT -> src
 ****
 run command "ant CIValidate" in GitBash
-	- This will effectivly difg the two folders and create a deploy folder of just the the diffrent files between the orgs
+	- This will effectivly diff the two folders and create a deploy folder of just the the diffrent files between the orgs

 In order to run validation you need to update the build.properties file with your login information